-At Cyclr we wondered how we can take part and introduce more green initiatives to our working practises.
-After some research we came across RaaS, Reforestation as a Service.
-A solution from Digital Humani, who connect websites and mobile applications to trusted reforestation partners by providing a simple and easy to use API.
+At Cyclr we wondered how we can take part and introduce more green initiatives to our working practices.
+After some research, we came across RaaS, Reforestation as a Service, a solution from Digital Humani.
+The RaaS connects websites and mobile applications to trusted reforestation partners by providing a simple and easy-to-use API.
 If you know Cyclr you know we love APIs!

 Digital Humani simplifies and automates the tree planting process for businesses big or small with its free technical solution.
-Enabling organisations to easily plant trees via reforestation partners and achieve a high monthly tree planting rate of hundreds of thousands.
+As it enables organisations to easily plant trees via reforestation partners.
+As a result, they achieve a high monthly tree planting rate of hundreds of thousands.

 Implementing the Digital Humani API is pretty straightforward.
 Simply choose the reforestation project you would like to donate to.
-Then add a short piece of code to your website or app to call the API requesting the planting of a tree.
-When your users make the action of your choice, this could be buying a specific product on your website, a request to plant a tree will be made.
+Next, add a short piece of code to your website to call the API requesting the planting of a tree.
+When your users make the action of your choice, for instance, a form submission a request to plant a tree will be made.

 That’s it, a tree is planted!
 Your organisation will then be billed $1 per tree from the project you are working with.
 You’ll be able to see how many trees are planted via monthly reports and those who make the action will receive a certificate.

 What is Cyclr doing with Digital Humani’s API?